 I am a native English speaker, do I need to apply for a waiver of the TOEFL/IELTs test?

 Yes!
 All applicants must either submit a TOEFL/IELTs test score or seek a waiver, regardless of the applicants’ background (being a native English speaker is an excellent basis for seeking a TOEFL waiver).
+Failure to do so will delay consideration of your application.
 Fill out our online TOEFL waiver form.